A sample itinerary for the week

 - 3 hands-on cooking classes in the 900 year old flour mill or our villa

-- All meals (except 1 dinner and 1 lunch while you are on your own)
+- All breakfasts, lunches and dinners during the week (except when you are on your own)

 - Regional wines with meals, tastings of wines, pecorino cheeses and local olive oils.